visionaunity/gdelt-geojson-ai/README.md

 # GDELT GeoJSON Generator with LLM Summarization

-This project retrieves daily event updates from the GDELT Event Database, summarizes significant events using a local LLM (e.g., Llama 3.2), and generates a GeoJSON file for visualization.
+This project retrieves daily event updates from the GDELT Event Database, summarizes significant events using Ollama (local LLM), and generates a GeoJSON file for visualization.

 ## Features
 - **Daily PDF Retrieval**: Downloads the GDELT daily trend report based on the current date.
-- **Event Summarization**: Uses a local LLM to analyze and summarize key events.
+- **Event Summarization**: Uses Ollama to analyze and summarize key events.
 - **GeoJSON Output**: Converts summarized events into a GeoJSON file for geospatial applications.

 ## Prerequisites